yuval-herman/braude-top/plan.md

 # WIP

-- save timetable and settings on the server
+- save timetable on the server
+- rooms arrow icons

 # Planned